 Conflict of interest: Authors are required during submission of their manuscripts to disclose any conflict of interest, and to acknowledge financial, commercial, legal, or professional relationship with other organizations, or with the people working with them, that could influence the research work.
 The corresponding author must ensure that all authors have been asked to disclose any conflicts of interest.

-References: Only closely related references should be included except for a review article.
+References: Only closely related references (not more than 10 years old) should be included except for a review article.
 The exhaustive listing should be avoided.
 References should be cited as under:

 1. In the text: References in this part should be cited as follows: The references in the text should be cited as author's surname with year of publication in parenthesis.
 For example: Sharma (1999), Sharma and Gahlot (2000), Sharma et al. (2000) and (Sharma et al., 2011) etc.